top of page

 Tampopo

-Two hilarious scenes that had me nearly in tears: the spaghetti-eating lesson for a group of ladies who can't stop themselves from slurping up their noodles, and later the part when half a dozen clueless honchos all order the exact same items off a French menu before the young guy accompanying them, an assistant or lackey of some type, orders a much finer, more dignified selection of dishes with confidence and a knowledge of French cuisine but oblivious to how searingly he's embarrassed his senpai.
-An entertaining movie and good fun.
+Two scenes had me nearly in tears: the spaghetti-eating lesson for a group of women who can’t stop themselves from slurping their noodles, and later the scene where a group of clueless executives all order the same items from a French menu, only to be upstaged by a young subordinate who confidently selects a far more refined meal, unaware of how thoroughly he’s embarrassed his seniors.

 Comments